Tech-at-DU/React-Redux-Todo-Tutorial/6-filtering-and-sorting.md

 - ✅ Adds filter controls above the to-do list.
 - ✅ Allows users to change filters easily.

+**📌 AI Debugging Prompt:** “Why does changing the filter update the UI instantly?”

+**📌 AI Debugging Prompt:** “Why do tasks disappear when selecting a filter?”

 **📌 AI Debugging Prompt:** “Why does my filter selection reset after a refresh?”

 ---

 🚀 Now our To-Do List supports filtering!
-Next, we will add **[Sorting Task](7-sorting.md)** options so users can reorder tasks based on date or completion status. 🚀
+Next, we will add **[Sorting Tasks](7-sorting.md)** options so users can reorder tasks based on date or completion status. 🚀